 You must produce a written research paper.
 The research can be pure or applied geology or environmental science, and it must yield new, original information.
 There is no page limit to the research paper, although 40-80 pages is the typical length.
 You are to follow the format of a scientific journal (e.g., Geological Society of America Bulletin) although your sponsor will determine the final paper format and style.
 The typical research paper is composed of the following sections; title page, acknowledgements, table of contents, abstract, introduction, methods, results, discussion, conclusions, references, and appendices.
 Figures and tables are included in the body of the report and there are no restrictions on the use of color or map foldouts.
 You need to include references to the published literature.
 Typically, at least 10 references are used, most often in the introduction as you explain the significance of the problem and in the discussion as you support your interpretations.

 You are encouraged, but not required, to present your research project at a professional meeting.
 The regional Geologic Society of America meeting is often held in March somewhere in the Midwest and provides a great opportunity to show your research to professionals from outside Ohio.
 The Department often takes a van to this meeting.
-In addition, The University of Akron holds an undergraduate research day on campus each spring.
-This venue provides an easily accessible opportunity to publicly present your work.
-Our Honors students often win “Best Presenter” awards at this conference.

 Your project readers serve the important role of providing peer-review to assess the quality of your research.
 With guidance from your sponsor, you select two readers with expertise in your research area.
 Although most readers come from faculty in the department, students have included readers from other departments, the Ohio Geological Survey, or industry.
 After your sponsor has edited your research paper and you have made the corrections (three rounds is typical), you submit the paper to your readers for review.
 They have at least one week to edit the paper and you should allow yourself one week to make their corrections.
 Therefore, you are required to submit your research paper to the readers at least two weeks before the final acceptance deadline by the Honors College.
 The two-week submission rule is the minimum and you might find it more manageable if you have your thesis to you readers weeks earlier.